Code-Institute-Submissions/HLuke93-ms2/README.md

 * JavaScript

-https://beautifytools.com/javascript-validator.php was used to validate JavaScript Code.
-This is not an offical validator but it is a great tool.
+https://jshint.com/ was used to validate JavaScript Code.
+No Errors Found.

 ## Solved Bugs / Unfixed Bugs